ellipt01/l1l2inv2/README.md

 ## Output

-calc.sh, and calc_xmat.sh outputs the models for a decreasing sequence lambda to an ascii file beta_path.data.
+calc.sh, and calc_xmat.sh outputs the models for a decreasing sequence of lambda to an ascii file beta_path.data.
 To extract a model of specific number of iteration, use a support program bin/extract.
 To see the usage of this program, please run